rkalhorn/project1/README.md

 Data: Saint Louis City data

 3-5 Initial Research Questions:
-•	What is unique about each zip code located within the Saint Louis city limits?
+ •What is unique about each zip code located within the Saint Louis city limits?
-•	How do the zip codes (neighborhoods) compare by a number of demographic variables using descriptive statistics?
+ •How do the zip codes (neighborhoods) compare by a number of demographic variables using descriptive statistics?
-•	If you were moving to Saint Louis and were new to the area, which is the most attractive zip code to live and why?
+ •If you were moving to Saint Louis and were new to the area, which is the most attractive zip code to live and why?

 Collect zip code data for the following categories:
-•	(RS) Shopping:
+ •(RS) Shopping:
   o General Retail
 	o	Small/family owned businesses
 •	(RS) Food:
 	o	Full-service restaurants